uscensusbureau/the-opportunity-project/pages/components.md

     <h1 class="grid-col-8
      display-inline-block padding-top-9">UX Component Library</h1>
     <p class="usa-hero__subtitle grid-col-5">Browse the components used to create the TOP website.
 These components are generally an HTML section and 100vw, but they have been put into this container for easier viewing along with their notes.
 The front matter of this page is filled with sample content that is pulled from an actual page of the site, which will allow you to see the list/dictionary that creates each component.
 Both the front matter and the page have the components listed alphabetically by file name.</p>

     </div>

 <hr>
+  <p>Some of the components use the same top-level key to determine their content, and therefore they may not successfully render if they are on the same page (because there would therefore be multiple page.[key] references.
+This isn't too many components, and would be a good first task to get familiar with the setup of the repo.</p>
     <h4>announcement-banner.html</h4>
     (Hard coded, content must be changed in the file)
       {% include announcement-banner.html %}